GoogleCloudPlatform/community/tutorials/antho-bare-metal-getting-started.md

 Open the configuration file in a text editor and make the following changes, being careful of indentation:

 * In the list of access keys at the top of the file, after `sshPrivateKeyPath`, specify the path to your SSH private key.
-* In the cluster definition:
+* In the cluster definition, do the following:
     *   Change the type (`Cluster:spec:type`) to `standalone`.
     *   Set the IP address of the control plane node (`Cluster:controlPlane:nodePoolSpec:nodes:addresses`).
     *   Ensure that the networks for the pods and services do not conflict with your home network